shashank36/Apparel-Recommendation/README.md

 The recommendation engine, uses information about 1,80,000 products and each product will have multiple features named.

-We will try multiple techniques using text/title and image to recommend similar products/items
+Using various techniques we try to recommend similar products/items

 Each product/item has 19 features in the raw dataset out of these 19 features, we will be using only 6 features

- 1. asin ( Amazon standard identification number)
+ 1. asin ( identification number)
- 2. brand ( brand to which the product belongs to )
+ 2. brand ( brand of the product )
- 3. color ( Color information of apparel, it can contain many colors as a value ex: red and black stripes )
+ 3. color ( Color info e.g: red and black stripes )
  4. product_type_name (type of the apperal, ex: SHIRT/TSHIRT )
  5. medium_image_url ( url of the image )
- 6. title (title of the product.)
+ 6. title
- 7. formatted_price (price of the product)
+ 7. formatted_price (price)